Map of Clean Energy Transmission Projects

 Because most transmission projects highlighted are still in the planning and development stages, the above map is only a rough approximation of where new lines will be constructed.
 This page will be updated with new lines, new routes, and new information whenever available.
 Be sure to check back with some frequency.

-Badger Coulee Transmission Line: The proposed 345 kV line will be developed by American Transmission Comany (ATC) and extend 150 miles from La Crosse to Vienna, Wisconsin.
+La Crosse to Madison (Badger Coulee) Transmission Line: The proposed 345 kV line will be developed by American Transmission Comany (ATC) and extend 150 miles from La Crosse to Madison, Wisconsin.

 Rock Island Clean Line Transmission Line: The proposed line, developed by Clean Line Energy, will transport up to 3,500 megawatts of renewable energy from Iowa, Nebraska, South Dakota and Minnesota, extending 500 miles across Iowa and western Illinois.